-In July 2015 the Australian Securities and Investments Commission (ASIC) issued a media release outlining the new procedures they will follow to recover costs for regulatory investigations.
-Currently, under Section 91 of the Australian Securities and Investments Commission Act 2001, ASIC has the power to recover costs for investigations but rarely exercises that right.
-The new procedures give ASIC greater power in recovering such costs.
-The new procedures indicate that ASIC will use its statutory powers to recover the costs of an investigation where possible.
-This will apply to all individuals and entities (defendants) subject to an ASIC investigation after 29 July 2015.
+Under Section 91 of the Australian Securities and Investments Commission Act 2001, ASIC has statutory powers to recover costs for investigations where possible.
+This applies to all individuals and entities (defendants) subject to an ASIC investigation after 29 July 2015.

-In circumstances where a defendant is convicted or a judgment is made in favour of an ASIC investigation, ASIC will be able to make an order which requires the defendant to reimburse ASIC’s investigative expenses.
+In circumstances where a defendant is convicted or a judgement is made in favour of an ASIC investigation, ASIC is able to make an order which requires the defendant to reimburse ASIC’s investigative expenses.

 The types of expenses ASIC may claim include: